-- The Rinconada Fault forms a clear and distinct hydraulic separation along approximately 85% of the boundary between the Atascadero Basin and the main Paso Robles Basin; this hydraulic separation and discontinuity, which forms the southernmost 85% of the boundary, is based on the juxtaposition of basin aquifer sediments west of the fault (in the Atascadero Basin) against impermeable bedrock units east of the fault; - Along the remaining approximately 15% of the boundary between the two basins, there appears to be hydraulic communication between the Atascadero Basin and the Paso Robles Basin; however, there is a clear distinction between the two basins based on differences in groundwater elevations and differences in groundwater level trends between the two basins; - While groundwater levels in the western portion of the Paso Robles Basin (east of the Rinconada Fault) have generally and dramatically declined since the late 1990s, groundwater levels in the Atascadero Basin have remained relatively steady, and; - The maximum estimated flux of percolating groundwater between the Atascadero Basin and Paso Robles Basin varies between approximately 350 and 550 acre-feet per year, depending on rainfall.
-For comparison, approximately 600 acre-feet per year of percolating groundwater flows across the DWR Bulletin 118 (B-118) boundary between the Paso Robles Area Basin No. 3-4.06 and the Salinas Valley Basin No. 3-4.
+- The northwestern, western, and southern boundaries of the Atascadero Basin are defined by the contact of Paso Robles Formation sediments with older, relatively impermeable geologic units, including Tertiary-age consolidated sedimentary beds, Cretaceous-age metamorphic rocks, and granitic rock. - The Rinconada Fault defines the eastern boundary of the Atascadero Basin and forms a clear and distinct hydraulic separation along approximately 85% of the boundary between the Atascadero Basin and the main Paso Robles Basin.
+This hydraulic separation and discontinuity, which forms the southernmost 85% of the boundary, is based on the juxtaposition of basin aquifer sediments west of the fault (in the Atascadero Basin) against impermeable bedrock units east of the fault; - Along the remaining approximately 15% of the boundary between the two basins, there appears to be hydraulic communication between the Atascadero Basin and the Paso Robles Basin; however, despite the likelihood of hydraulic communication across the fault, there is a clear distinction between the two basins based on differences in groundwater elevations and differences in groundwater level trends between the two basins; - While groundwater levels in the western portion of the Paso Robles Basin (east of the Rinconada Fault) have generally and dramatically declined since the late 1990s, groundwater levels in the Atascadero Basin have remained relatively steady, and; - The maximum estimated flux of percolating groundwater between the Atascadero Basin and Paso Robles Basin varies between approximately 350 and 550 acre-feet per year, depending on rainfall.
+For comparison, approximately 600 acre-feet per year of percolating groundwater flows across the B-118 boundary between the Paso Robles Area Basin No. 3-4.06 and the Salinas Valley Basin No. 3-4. - The basin boundary of the Atascadero Basin as well as the formally-defined Paso Robles Basin is based on the presence or absence of the water-bearing Paso Robles Formation.
+Although the alluvial sediments of the Salinas River are important component for groundwater production, streamflow recharge, and streamflow discharge, the presence of alluvial sediments does not form the basis for basin boundary delineation.